-The main components or process followed in the Introduction to Data Science is as follows:
+The main components or processes are as follows:

-It is the next step and very important with respect to the performance of the model.
-The model is tested with test data to check the accuracy and other characteristics of the model and make the required changes in the model to get the desired result.
-In case we do not get the desired accuracy we can again go to step 2(modeling) select a different model and then repeat the same step 3 and choose the model which gives the best result as per the business requirement.
+It is the next step and very important concerning the performance of the model.
+The model is tested with test data to check the model’s accuracy and other characteristics and make the required changes in the model to get the desired result.
+In case we do not get the desired accuracy, we can again go to step 2(modelling), select a different model, and then repeat the same step 3 and choose the model which gives the best result as per the business requirement.

-Once we get the desired result by proper testing as per the business requirements, we finalize the model which gives us the best result as per testing results and deploy the model in the production environment.
+Once we get the desired result by proper testing as per the business requirements, we finalize the model, which gives us the best result as per testing results and deploys the model in the production environment.

 Characteristics of Data Science

-It is the most important characteristic as unless you understand the business you cannot make a good model even if you have good knowledge of machine learning algorithms or statistical skills.
-A data Scientist needs to understand the business requirement and develop analytics according to it.
+It is the most important characteristic unless you understand the business; you cannot make a good model even if you have good knowledge of machine learning algorithms or statistical skills.
+A data scientist needs to understand the business requirement and develop analytics according to them.
 So, domain knowledge of the business also becomes important or helpful.

-Although the math involved is proven and foundational but a data scientist needs to pick the right model with the right accuracy.
-As all models will not give up exact same results.
+Although the math involved is proven and foundational, a data scientist needs to pick the right model with the right accuracy as all models will not give up the same results.
 So a data scientist needs to feel when a model is ready for production deployment.
 They also need the intuition to know at what point the production model is stale and needs refactoring to respond to changing business environment.

 Data Science is not a new field.
-It has been there before also but the progress being made in this field is very fast and new methods to solve familiar problems are being developed constantly so, as a data scientist curiosity to learn emerging technologies becomes very important.
+It has been there before also, but the progress being made in this field is very fast.
+New methods to solve familiar problems are being developed constantly, so, as a data scientist, curiosity to learn emerging technologies becomes very important.

-Here in the introduction to data science, we have cleared about the applications of data science that it is huge.
+Here in the introduction to data science, we have cleared about data science applications that it is huge.
 It’s required in every field.
 Here are examples of a few sectors where data science can be used or being used actively.

-There is a huge scope in marketing, for example, Improved Pricing strategy Companies like Uber, e-commerce companies can use data science-driven pricing which allows them to increase their profits.
+There is a huge scope in marketing; for example, Improved Pricing strategy Companies like Uber, e-commerce companies can use data science-driven pricing, increasing their profits.

 Using wearable data to prevent and monitor health problems.
 The data generated from the body can be used in healthcare to prevent future emergencies.

-As we discussed the introduction to data science now we will go ahead with the application of data science uses in the banking sector for fraud detection which can be helpful in reducing the Non-Performing Assets of banks.
+As we discussed the introduction to data science now, we will go ahead with applying data science uses in the banking sector for fraud detection, which can help reduce the Non-Performing Assets of banks.

-- It helps us to get insights from the historical data with its powerful tools.
+- It helps us to get insights from historical data with its powerful tools.

-- It helps to optimize the business, hire the right persons and generate more revenue as using data science helps you to make better future decisions for the business.
+- It helps to optimize the business, hire the right persons and generate more revenue, as using data science helps you make better future decisions for the business.